ysmood/notell/README.md

 When you and your colleagues have network connection, take up your phone and remote control your presentation ~

+### Features

+* Dead simple to setup.

+* Auto refresh the presentation when you edit save it.

 ### Quick Start

 0. First we clone the project to a directory.